kellentow/W-Modem/README.md

 To ensure data integrity, a checksum can be calculated and transmitted alongside each message.
 The receiver verifies the checksum to detect transmission errors.

 **Implementation**:
-- Include a checksum (e.g., CRC-16) in the message header or footer.
+- Include a the checksum in the message footer.
 - Calculate the checksum over the message payload and compare it with the received checksum.
+- The calculation is: `length(payload)%256`
 - If the checksums do not match, consider the message corrupted and request retransmission.

 #### 5.4.3 NAK (Negative Acknowledgment) and Retransmission